vocdoni/vocdoni-sdk/README.md

 Check out the [election interface] to see all the allowed params.

-Of course you will also need some questions in this voting process, how would people vote otherwise?
+Of course, you will also need some questions in this voting process, how would people vote otherwise?

 ~~~ts